Palos Verdes Peninsula Unified School District: History

 The Palos Verdes School District (PVSD) formed on January 26, 1925 as an elementary school district officially when unincorporated Palos Verdes withdrew from the Los Angeles City Elementary School District.
 The District began by serving 26 students from kindergarten through 8th grade in its first facility set up in two rooms above a drug store in Malaga Cove Plaza.
 High school students were sent out of the District to attend Los Angeles City schools in Redondo Beach.
 The first official school on the Peninsula, Malaga Cove School, opened in 1926 followed by Miraleste School in 1929.
 The school district continued to grow and, between 1955 and 1965, enrollment went from 2,285 to 13,204 students.

 Attempts to form a unified school district on the Peninsula, which would provide an educational program for all K-12 students to attend school on the Peninsula failed to pass in 1953, 1954, and 1957.
-Finally, in October of 1960, voters elected to form a unified school district.
+Finally, in October 1960, voters elected to form a unified school district.
 On July 1, 1961, PVSD officially unified and became the Palos Verdes Peninsula Unified School District (PVPUSD).
 In September 1961 Palos Verdes High School, the first public high school on the Peninsula, opened with an enrollment of 2,043 students.

 By 1973 enrollment in the District reached a high of 17,836 students resulting in serious overcrowding.
 Various measures were used to address the issue including redrawing attendance boundaries.
 The District also studied the viability of a year-round schedule with double sessions, extended-day sessions, reduction of high school graduation requirements and the purchase of portable classrooms.